LSSTDESC/CLMM/CONTRIBUTING.md

 This is a brief guide to contributing to CLMM, including information about identifiying code issues and submitting code changes.

 ## Identifying Issues

-Action items for CLMM code improvements are listed as [issues in the github repository](https://github.com/LSSTDESC/CLMM/issues).
+Action items for CLMM code improvements are listed as [GitHub Issues](https://github.com/LSSTDESC/CLMM/issues).
 Issues marked with the label `good first issue` are well-suited for new contributors.

 ## Making a local copy of CLMM

 As a newcomer, you likely will not have edit access to the main CLMM repository.
 Without edit privledges, you won't be able to create or push changes to branches in the base repository.
 You can get around this by creating a [fork](https://help.github.com/articles/fork-a-repo/), a linked copy of the CLMM repository under your Github username.
 You can then push code changes to your fork which can later be merged with the base repository.
 To create a fork, navigate to the [CLMM home page](https://github.com/LSSTDESC/CLMM) and click 'Fork' in the upper right hand corner.
 The fork has been created under your username on Github's remote server and can now be cloned to your local repository with

 ```bash
     git clone git@github.com:YOUR-USERNAME/CLMM.git
     git remote add base git@github.com:LSSTDESC/CLMM.git
 ```

 If you do have edit privledges to CLMM, it may be easier to simply clone the base CLMM repository.

 ``` bash
     git clone git@github.com:LSSTDESC/CLMM.git
 ```

 ## Making and submitting changes
 Once you've created a local copy of CLMM on your machine, you can begin making changes to the code and submitting them for review.
 To do this, follow the following steps from within your local copy of CLMM (forked or base).

 1. Checkout a new branch to contain your code changes independently from the master repository.
     [Branches](https://help.github.com/articles/about-branches/) allow you to isolate temporary development work without permanently affecting code in the repository.
     ```bash
     git checkout -b branchname
     ```
     Your `branchname` should be descriptive of your code changes.
     If you are addressing a particular issue #`xx`, then `branchname` should be formatted as `issue/xx/summary` where `summary` is a description of your changes.
 2. Make your changes in the files stored in your local directory.
 3. Commit and push your changes to the `branchname` branch of the remote repository.
     ```bash